KariHab/KariHab/README.md

-### We can combine Life Science with Computer Science to improve Life
+### We can combine Life Science with Computer Science to improve Life!

 ### About me